M-Yasser1215/cloud-native-task-manager/README.md

 Navigating directly to `/login` or `/register` returned a 404 because Vercel tried to find those as static files.
 Fixed by adding a `vercel.json` rewrite rule to serve `index.html` for all routes, letting React Router handle navigation client-side.

 **New database columns not picked up on deploy**
-After adding `verified` and `verification_token` columns to the `User` model, existing users had `NULL` values and new registrations failed.
+After adding `verified`, `verification_token`, `due_date`, and `tags` columns to the models, existing rows had `NULL` values and requests failed.
 SQLAlchemy only creates tables from scratch - it doesn't migrate existing ones.
 Fixed by running `ALTER TABLE` statements manually in Neon's SQL Editor.

 **Render blocking outbound SMTP**
 After implementing email verification using Gmail SMTP, the registration endpoint hung indefinitely with no response.
 Render's free tier blocks outbound connections on both port 465 and 587.
 Attempted workaround with Resend (HTTPS-based) was limited by free tier restrictions.
-Resolved by removing live email sending and replacing it with a registration confirmation page that explains the limitation - email verification is documented as a future improvement.
+Resolved by removing live email sending and replacing it with a registration confirmation page that explains the limitation.

+**Cypress tests hitting rate limits**
+Running the full Cypress task test suite caused repeated logins which triggered the 10/minute rate limit on `/auth/login`, failing tests with 429 errors.
+Fixed by using `cy.session` to cache the login state across tests, so the login endpoint is only called once per suite rather than before every individual test.

+**Cypress clearing auth state between tests**
+A global `beforeEach(() => cy.clearLocalStorage())` in `cypress/support/e2e.ts` was wiping the JWT token after every test, causing every subsequent test to redirect to the login page.
+Fixed by moving the `clearLocalStorage` call into the auth test suite only, leaving task tests unaffected.

 ---

 ## 💭 Future Improvements

-- **Mobile responsiveness** - the app is currently designed for desktop browsers only.
-A full responsive redesign using CSS media queries and a mobile-first layout would make it usable across all screen sizes and devices. ✅
-- **Email verification** - send a confirmation code or magic link to the user's email on registration to verify they own the address before activating the account.
-Could be implemented using SMTP (e.g. Gmail, SendGrid, or Resend). ❌
+- **Email verification** - send a confirmation code or magic link to the user's email on registration.
-> **Note:** Email verification was attempted during development.
-Gmail SMTP was blocked by Render's free tier, and Resend's free tier restricted sending to verified addresses only.
+>Attempted during development but blocked by Render's free tier restricting outbound SMTP.
 The registration flow and verification page exist in the codebase - only the actual email delivery is missing.
 Fully implementable on a paid hosting plan or with a custom domain on Resend.
-- Add due dates to tasks with a date picker and overdue highlighting. ✅
+- Add drag-to-reorder tasks.
-- Edit task title and description inline without a modal. ✅
+- Edit task due date and tags inline without reopening the create form.
-- Add task categories or tags for better organisation. ✅
+- Add task completion statistics over time with a chart.
-- Rate limiting on auth endpoints to prevent brute force attacks.
-- Refresh token flow so users aren't logged out after JWT expiry.
-- End-to-end tests with Cypress covering the auth flow and task CRUD.
-- Change Favicon and Tab name to match the app. ✅
-- Add Search bar to search for task titles, descriptions, or tags. ✅
-- Add Light/Dark mode toggle and the preference persists. ✅
+- Refresh token rotation - invalidate old refresh tokens on use for extra security.
+- Expand Cypress test coverage to include tag filtering, search, and inline editing.